-As Oregon's only academic health center, Oregon Health & Science University (OHSU) is a locally- and nationally-recognized leader in healthcare, education, and advanced biomedical research.
+As Oregon's only academic health center, OHSU is a locally and nationally recognized leader in healthcare, education, and advanced biomedical research.
 The synergy among these three enterprises leads to new cures, new standards of care, and a better understanding of the basic science that drives biomedical discovery.
 At OHSU, researchers are exploring new basic, translational, clinical, and applied research frontiers.

 Click below to learn more about why you should do your postdoc at OHSU.